 Curry Leaves Plant is native to the Indian subcontinent and is often mixed with Helichrysum Italicum (which is also called curry plant in confusion).
 Its leaves are aromatic — sweet and pungent, which releases the mouthwatering fragrance and used in cooking.
 Keep reading this article to learn Growing Curry Leaves Plant!

 Botanical Name: Murraya koenigii

-Other Names: Curry tree, Curry leaves tree, Curry plant, Sweet neem, Meethi neem, Kadhi patta.
+Other Names: Curry tree, Curry Leaves Plant, Curry plant, Sweet neem, Meethi neem, Kadhi patta.

 USDA Zones: 9-12

 Curry Leaves Plant comes in three distinct varieties with their own set of pros and cons – Regular, Dwarf, and Gamthi.

 - Regular Curry Tree: It grows up very fast and reaches a height of 6-15 feet and a width of 4-12 feet.
 The leaves of this plant are commonly found in the grocery stores and the most widely cultivated out of the three available options.

 - Dwarf Variety: Helichrysum angustifolium ‘Nana’ is a short version.
 It is an excellent choice for a houseplant or to grow in containers to decorate your patio that could also be placed indoors during winters.

 - Gamthi: It is even smaller than the dwarf variety and reaches 6-8 inches in height on full maturity.
 Though it does not spread as quickly but makes up for it by producing the most fragrant leaves of all curry plants.